Jeel-Shah/stx-remover/README.md

 # StackExchange Hot Network Question Remover

-A super simple chrome extension that removes the, very distracting, "hot network questions" and the "meta box" well from any stack exchange site.
+A super simple chrome extension that removes the, very distracting, "hot network questions" and the "meta box" from any stack exchange site.

 ## How to Install
 1. Clone this repo into a folder on your desktop